rafaelh/CIPP-EU/GDPR.md

 * Process for regularly testing, assessing and evaluating

 ## Engaging Processors
 Article 28 requires controllers to only use processors that use sufficient controls to meet GDPR requirements.
-Processing must occur under a contract.
+Processing must occur under a contract, and processors should not engage sub-processors without a similar written contract.

+## Data Breach Notification
+Data subjects must be informed without undue delay, and no more than 72 hours if the breach is likely to be a high risk for the subjects.
+The controller must notify the supervisory authority within the same period.
+The controller must keep documentation to be able to provide to the supervisory authority.
+Notification to data subjects is not required if the data was encrypted, or if there was a similar control lowering the risk.

+## NIS Directive
+This went into effect in May 2018 and is the first EU-wide cybersecurity law.
+Three key areas of the law are:

+* National Capabilities
+* Cross-border collaboration
+* National supervision of critical sectors